Jakob Steiner: Mathematical contributions

 Other geometric results by Steiner include development of a formula for the partitioning of space by planes (the maximal number of parts created by n planes), several theorems about the famous Steiner's chain of tangential circles, and a proof of the isoperimetric theorem (later a flaw was found in the proof, but was corrected by Weierstrass).

 The rest of Steiner's writings are found in numerous papers mostly published in Crelle's Journal, the first volume of which contains his first four papers.
 The most important are those relating to algebraic curves and surfaces, especially the short paper Allgemeine Eigenschaften algebraischer Curven.
-This contains only results, and there is no indication of the method by which they were obtained, so that, according to L. O. Hosse, they are, like Fermat's theorems, riddles to the present and future generations.
+This contains only results, and there is no indication of the method by which they were obtained, so that, according to O. Hesse, they are, like Fermat's theorems, riddles to the present and future generations.
 Eminent analysts succeeded in proving some of the theorems, but it was reserved to Luigi Cremona to prove them all, and that by a uniform synthetic method, in his book on algebraic curves.

 Other important investigations relate to maxima and minima.
 Starting from simple elementary propositions, Steiner advances to the solution of problems which analytically require the calculus of variations, but which at the time altogether surpassed the powers of that calculus.
 Connected with this is the paper Vom Krümmungsschwerpuncte ebener Curven, which contains numerous properties of pedals and roulettes, especially of their areas.

 Steiner also made a small but important contribution to combinatorics.
-In 1853, Steiner published a two pages article in Crelle's Journal on what nowadays is called Steiner systems, a basic kind of block design.
+In 1853, Steiner published a two-page article in Crelle's Journal on what nowadays is called Steiner systems, a basic kind of block design.

-His oldest papers and manuscripts (1823-1826) were published by his admirer Fritz Bützberger on the request of the Bernese Society for Natural Scientists.
+His oldest papers and manuscripts (1823–1826) were published by his admirer Fritz Bützberger on the request of the Bernese Society for Natural Scientists.